MultiSafepay/docs/content/payment-methods/betaalpermaand.md

 ## Collection period

-If the return process takes too long to verify, you can pauze the collection period for 2–4 weeks.
+If the return process takes too long to verify, you can pause the collection period for 2–4 weeks.

 Have your Betaal per Maand client number ready, and email <klantenservice@santander.nl>